okansungur/drafts/read8.md

+UI and UX Design:We use wireframing.
+Entire  interaction with the product is important.We look at overall.(SmartDraw, Mind Manager)
+UI=> Button, icon, typhography, color.
+Shortly Bones represent the code.Organs are UX design and Cosmetics senses and reactions are UI design

+TDD: Is a methodology focuses on iterative development lifecycle.
+Add a test (Red) new test fails.Write enough code to pass the test(Green).
+Run test and refactor.
+So that in the end you save time.

+BDD: (Cucumber) Gherkin Language is used.
+Given When Then

-An aagregate is a business functionality that encapsulates the business rules and it is not divisible any more.
+An agregate is a business functionality that encapsulates the business rules and it is not divisible any more.